MakeSchool-Tutorials/web-7-react-redux-tetris-app/P24-Game-Over/content.md

 value changed.
 In this situation it was okay to move to this new y position.

-If we get past the first if statement the bloack has hit some squares on the grid and needs to be placed.
-So, immediately after call `addBlockToGrid`.
+If we get past the first if statement the block has hit some squares on the grid and needs to be placed.
+Time to call `addBlockToGrid()`.
 This returns an object with the grid and the `gameOver` bool.

-The second if state looks at the `gameOver` bool if true the last block placed must have extended off the top of the board the game is over.
+If `gameOver` bool if true
+the last block placed must have extended off the top of the board the game is over.
 The game needs to return new state with the shape set to `0` and `gameOver` set to true.

-If the block was placed and the game is not over the game needs to reset the x, y, and set the shape to next shape, set next shape to a new random shape.
+If the block was placed and the game is not over the game needs to reset the x, y, and set the shape to next shape, and set next shape to a new random shape.

 ## Conclusion